shoui520/shoui520.github.io/docs/readingtips.md

 ??? tip "How it looks"
 	![Image](img/my_ttsu_setup.png)
 	<h2><strong>If it doesn't look like this, there is something you did wrong!</strong></h2>

+??? tip "Mouse side buttons and tips"
+	I don't know about you, but I absolutely despise the default function of mouse side buttons being "front" and "back"
+	I reconfigured them for the "front" one to be ++alt++++down++, which is the Yomichan shortcut to jump to the next word in the scan results.
+I have the "back" button for ++shift++.
+This is so I can look up more comfortably.
+I KNOW that you can look up words with the mouse wheel, but I don't think it is as comfortable as using the side button mapped to ++shift++.
+	Also you can hold the mouse in your lap instead of having your arm reached out all day.
+	Also I often click the mouse wheel and scroll slowly when reading.
+It's just a habit at this point and I don't know if it's any better than just scrolling.

 ## Shameless plug

 I make everything for free (and intend to continue making everything free), but I would highly appreciate some Patreon subs.